LOW BACK PAIN

 Surgical Treatments for Low Back Pain

 If the diagnosis for your low back pain is severe, or non-surgical options do not provide relief, the experts at Oasis Orthopedic and Spine may recommend a surgical treatment.
 The specific surgery will be highly dependent on the conditions you are suffering from and other elements from your diagnosis such as imaging.
-Surgery could remove all or a portion of the herniated disc.
 Common surgical treatments for low back pain conditions include:

 - Anterior Lumbar Interbody Fusion (ALIF)